- Latin America

-- Public school applications are typically accepted and interviewing begins in at the beginning April for August/September start dates, and on October 1 for February/March starting dates.
+- Public school applications are typically accepted and interviewing begins at the beginning April for August/September start dates, and on October 1 for February/March starting dates.
 Many of those who teach English in Korea in public schools will get hired through official government programs that are largely based on region.
 Some of the more popular programs include EPIK (all of Korea, except for metropolitan Seoul), GEPIK (suburban Seoul area), and SMOE (within the Seoul city limits).

 How do you choose?

 To learn more about the differences between teaching English in private language schools and academies and public schools in South Korea, please read Teaching English in Korea: Private vs. Public Schools, What's Better?